In short: 65% of burglaries involve a criminal being able to defeat your front door security.

 Imagine this: You get ready to go to bed.
 You go over to the door to lock it.
 There is no thumb turn on the inside, so you have to insert your key into the slot to lock the door.
 You go to bed.

 Three hours later, you wake up in a smoke-filled house with your smoke detector going off.
 You manage to stumble your way to the front door, but you can’t get the door unlocked because there is no thumb turn and you have to now find the key, put it in the slot, and unlock the door.
-When you’re in an emergency situation, every second counts, and fumbling for a key could be disastrous.
+When you’re in an emergency situation, every second counts.

 A final solution to windows too close to your door lock is to replace the window glass with a piece of polycarbonate resin.